maryamlawal727-star/n8n-automation-portfolio/workflows/client-proposal/README.md

 Writing proposals is one of the most time-consuming parts of running a service business.
 Every prospect needs a tailored document — their name, their problem, a customised solution, pricing, and a compelling reason to say yes.
 Done manually, one proposal can take two to three hours.
 Done poorly, it loses the deal.

-Most service providers are either sending generic proposals that do not convert, or spending half their working week writing documents instead of delivering work.
+Most service providers are either sending generic proposals that do not convert or spending half their working week writing documents instead of delivering work.

 ---

 ## The Solution

 This workflow triggers the moment a prospect submits an intake form.
-It reads their name, business type, industry, and the problem they described — then passes all of that to Groq AI which writes a complete, tailored proposal in under 60 seconds.
+It reads their name, business type, industry, and the problem they described — then passes all of that to Groq AI, which writes a complete, tailored proposal in under 60 seconds.

 The proposal is saved automatically to a Notion database and sent to the prospect via Gmail — all without the service provider lifting a finger.